-“Dialogue building on digital issues; development and the enabling environment for e-commerce”
+“Dialogue building on paperless trade; development and the enabling environment for e-commerce”

 Discussion Question: Evidence shows that participation in global commerce tends to accelerate a country’s economic growth and development while improving innovation and productivity gains across the economy.
-How can WTO members effectively employ e-commerce and digital technologies in the agricultural sector to open new opportunities for developing country MSMEs to engage in trade, grow, and create new jobs?
+How can WTO members effectively employ e-commerce and digital technologies in the agriculture and handicrafts sectors to open new opportunities for developing country MSMEs to engage in trade, grow, and create new jobs?
 What constraints do MSMEs face on their participation in the global trading system?
 What lessons have we learned during the global pandemic about the role e-commerce can play in creating resilient economies?

 – Suzanne Uittenbogaard, Sustainable Value Chain Manager – Cargill Cocoa & Chocolate

-– Jean-Marie Delon, West Africa Sustainability Program Manager chez Cargill
+– Jean-Marie Delon, West Africa Sustainability Program Manager – Cargill

 Closing Remarks – Paul Fekete